channel101/timely/README.md

 ## Overview
-A Flutter application for managing events with features like recurring events, adding, editing, and deleting events, along with printing and filtering capabilities.
-Built with a clean UI and integrated with Firebase Firestore for data persistence.
+Built this for a client (a landlord) to manage his properties and tasks, with features like adding one-time or recurring events, receiving custom notifications, printing, and advanced search with filters

 ## Visuals